Behaviour Policy

 • They agreed that those with Sensory Processing Needs should be actively supported and have access to resources such as ear defenders and help when displaying any self-injurious behaviour;

-• They agreed that positive behaviour should be rewarded and that unexpected behaviour should be sanctioned, this included exclusion;
+• They agreed that positive behaviour should be rewarded and that unexpected behaviour should be sanctioned, this included use of detentions and exclusion;

 • They agreed that behaviour on school trips should be excellent and that whilst out in the community as they represent the school;

-• They agree that there should be a zero tolerance approach to any sexual harassment or behaviour;
+• They agree that there should be a zero-tolerance approach to any harassment;

 • They agreed that after an incident there should be time to talk about what has happened and rebuild relationships.